Package Leaflet: Information for the User

 How Ulipristal Aurovitas works

-This medication contains the active ingredient ulipristal acetate, which acts by modifying the activity of the natural hormone progesterone necessary for ovulation to occur.
+This medication contains the active ingredient ulipristal acetate, which works by modifying the activity of the natural hormone progesterone necessary for ovulation to occur.
 As a result, this medication works by delaying ovulation.
 Emergency contraception is not effective in all cases.
-Approximately 2 out of 100 women who take this medication will become pregnant.
+Out of 100 women who take this medication, approximately 2 will become pregnant.

 This medication is a contraceptive used to prevent pregnancy from occurring.
-If you are already pregnant, it will not interrupt an existing pregnancy.
+If you are already pregnant, it will not interrupt the existing pregnancy.

 Emergency contraceptives do not protect against sexually transmitted infections.

-You will find more information about contraception at the end of this leaflet.
+You will find more information about contraception at the end of this package leaflet.

 Do not take Ulipristal Aurovitas